 Smoking ban extended to more public areas.

 from January 2013.
-The new list of smoke-free areas that have been included in the Smoking Act covers common areas of residential buildings such as common corridors, staircases, stairwells and void decks as well as multi-purpose halls, covered walkways
+The new list of smoke-free areas that have been included

+Act covers common areas of residential buildings such as common corridors, staircases,

+tairwells and void decks as well as multi-purpose halls, covered walkways

 Source: National Environment Agency

 Royal Plaza (RP) is the first completely smoke-free business hotel, continues to get to positive

 results from its move to promote the health of its employees through its

 'The decision to go to 100 percent smoke-free on our premises was based

 on the health

 benefits for both our guests as well as our staff,' said Patrick Fiat,

 general manager of RP.